cd-rite/stigman-2/docs/README.md

 ## STIG Manager supports STIG Assessments in Steps 3 and 4 of the RMF Process

 Throughout the RMF Process, STIG Manager can serve as single point of truth for users, evaluators, managers, RMF Package reviewers, ISSEs, NQVs, and automated tools for Systems, Assets, attached STIGs, and their current Assessment status.
+By allowing everyone involved in the process to refer to the same set of data and reports, the RMF Process can be executed much more efficiently and it's progress monitored effectively.

 STIG Manager provides the data structures, Assessment Workspaces, and Reports described below for managing these portions of the RMF Process.

-#### Collections, Assets, STIGs, and Reviews
+### Collections, Assets, STIGs, and Reviews
 STIG Manager's primary organizational structure is the Collection.
 A Collection can be created to mirror components of an RMF Package, requirements identified in a Security Assessment Plan, or an entirely different principle that may be more convenient, such as by an organization's Lab or by Asset OS.

 Collections are composed of: